jit9/clusters/README.md

 Point source catalog code
 Written by Toby Marriage, Megan Gralla... (used by Rahul, Kevin, Heather)

-1. Ensure that you have flipper installed.
+Before running this code, ensure that you have flipper installed.
 If you want to use Enki maps then you may want to have ndflip too.

-To run this code you will need intensity and weight maps (from Enki or Ninkasi) and beam datafile
+To run this code you will need intensity and weight maps (from Enki or Ninkasi) and a beam datafile

 2. Clone the point source code from github: